3 Commandments for

-Apartment hunting isn’t usually considered fun.
+Apartment hunting isn’t exactly a life highlight.
 Throw in a different language in a different country with different customs and it’s, well, different.
-Luckily, you’re not the first guiri to make the move to sunny Spain, so save yourself the stress of making all the mistakes yourself and learn from some of ours before you.
+Luckily, you’re not the first Digital Nomad, Language Assistant, Auxiliar or guiri to make the move to sunny Spain, so save yourself the stress of making all the mistakes yourself and learn from those of us that came before you.

-Thou shalt not commit to a residence that you absolutely would not live in if you were back home.
+2. Thou shalt not commit to a residence that you wouldn’t live in if you were back home.

 You will find a flat.
 Everyone will find a flat.
 There is always a flat to be found.

-Las Palmas Language Assistants: Barrios of Las Palmas de Gran Canaria
+Las Palmas de Gran Canaria, Spain: Barrios of Las Palmas de Gran Canaria

-Santa Cruz Language Assistants: Barrios in and around Santa Cruz de Tenerife & La Laguna (coming soon)
+Santa Cruz de Tenerife, Spain: Barrios in and around Santa Cruz de Tenerife & La Laguna (coming soon)